celo-org/celo-blockchain/cmd/evm/README.md

 which can

 1. Take a prestate, including
-- Accounts,
+- Accounts
-- Block context information,
+- Block context information
 - Previous blockshashes (*optional)
-2. Apply a set of transactions,
+2. Apply a set of transactions
-3. Apply a mining-reward (*optional),
+3. Apply a mining-reward (*optional)
-4. And generate a post-state, including
+4. Generate a post-state, including
-- State root, transaction root, receipt root,
+- State root, transaction root, receipt root
-- Information about rejected transactions,
+- Information about rejected transactions
 - Optionally: a full or partial post-state dump

 ## Specification